-This document is in two versions – English and Chinese.
+This Chinese purchase order is in two versions – English and Chinese.

 This is a short form for use by a business when ordering goods.
 Our template purchase order is accompanied by a single page of terms and conditions designed for use by a buyer of goods.

 This is a simplified version of document A129 running to only 9 short clauses dealing with quality and description of goods, delivery, seller’s warranty, payment, variations and title.

 This document is intended for use by a sole trader or small business which from time to time wishes to places orders for the purchase of goods.
 The document consists of a suggested form of Purchase Order which will have the Buyer’s name and address etc at the top of the page.

 Depending on the Buyer’s requirements, the contents of the Purchase Order may require some adjustment.
 Annexed to the Purchase Order are standard terms and conditions which can be printed on the back of the Purchase Order.

 We would emphasise that these terms and conditions are very short and relatively unsophisticated but they do cover some of the main points which need to be dealt with when placing an Order.